 4b.
 SWG Operations Report - Report and Recommendations

 Ms. Patricia DeMille (Canada), Co-Lead of the SWG on Operations (SWG Ops), presented a summary of the work conducted by the SWG Ops in the 2024-2025 intersessional period.
 The SWG Ops held six meetings and prepared amendments to the transshipment and VMS measures.
-The SWG Ops discussed updating the HSBI implementation plan and creating a living MCS resource page.
-The SWG Ops completed work on historical existing levels by creating a table with data from members for 2009-2023, but was unable to reach consensus on how to identify historical existing levels.
+The SWG Ops discussed updates on the HSBI implementation plan and archiving it on the website for historical reference and creating a living MCS resource page.
+The SWG Ops advanced work on historical existing levels by creating a table with data from members for 2009-2023, but was unable to reach consensus on how to identify historical existing levels.
 The SWG Ops did not have time to address the tasking on responsibility for vessels under charter arrangements.
 Discussion on the matter of historical existing levels was moved to Other Matters in the agenda.

 The TCC discussed the SWG Ops’ work on serious violations.
 Several Members questioned the utility of continuing to task SWG Ops with defining serious violations, noting that relevant provisions already exist in the NPFC Convention, the UN Fish Stock Agreement, and the HSBI CMM.